Assistant Coach Spent Three Days Training at Quantico

 "I am truly honored to join Jonathan Tsipis' staff at GW," Coach Richardson said.
 "Jonathan understands what it takes to be successful and is a proven winner.
 I have known him over the years, and he has a true passion to teach the game.
 I love what the future holds for GW women's basketball and me as we continue to grow together."

-GW improved its win total in each of her first two seasons at GW.
-After helping the Colonials to its first A-10 Championship victory since 2008 in her first season in Foggy Bottom, the squad went one step farther in 2013-14, posting its most wins (23) since 2008, tying for second in the Atlantic 10 standings and advancing to the A-10 semifinals and the third round of the WNIT, also earning its first postseason victories since 2008.
+GW improved its win total in each of her first three seasons at GW.
+After helping the Colonials to their first A-10 Championship victory since 2008 in her first season in Foggy Bottom, the squad went one step farther in 2013-14, posting its most wins (23) since 2008, tying for second in the Atlantic 10 standings and advancing to the A-10 semifinals and the third round of the WNIT, also earning its first postseason victories since 2008.

 Coach Richardson has logged over 20 years of coaching experience, including two previous years at the collegiate level.
 She spent the 2006-07 season at American University, helping the Eagles reach the Patriot League title game, then was on the sidelines at the University of Maryland in 2007-08 when the Terps earned a No. 1 seed in the NCAA Tournament and advanced to the Elite Eight.